 This is demonstrated in the chart below and is particularly evident in the lead-up to the Lehman Brothers crash in October 2008 when Smart Money was selling heavily into the market (red arrow).
 Thus, the WSC Capitulation Index serves as a valuable complement to the SMFI, enabling investors to make more informed decisions and fine-tune the readings of the Smart Money Flow Index.

-As a subscriber of WallStreetCourier, you will have access to exclusive market insights and tools to help you make informed investment decisions.
+As a member of WallStreetCourier, you will have access to exclusive market insights and tools to help you make informed investment decisions.
 One such tool is the Smart Money Flow Index (SMFI), which is regularly updated on the Bloomberg Terminal under the symbol “SMART GO.”
-However, as a valued subscriber of WallStreetCourier.com, you will have access to the SMFI even hours before it is sent to Bloomberg, giving you a head start in understanding the market.
+However, as a valued member of WallStreetCourier, you will have access to the SMFI even hours before it is sent to Bloomberg, giving you a head start in understanding the market.

 In addition to the SMFI, our subscribers also have exclusive access to the WSC Capitulation Index.
 This index provides even more precise timing for investments, allowing you to make the most of market opportunities.
 To learn more about these valuable resources and how they can benefit you as an investor, please click here for more information.